tweaselORG/ReportHAR/templates/web/en/report.typ

 The requests described in this section happened after a period of {{ analysis.periodWithoutInteraction | durationFormat }} without any interaction with the website or any potential consent dialogs.
 The traffic in this section can therefore be a result of my interaction with the website.

-In total, there were {{ trackHarResultInteraction.length }} requests detected that transmitted data to {{ findingsInteraction | length }} tracker(s) in the second period with interaction{% if analysis.interactionNoConsent %} but without explicit consent{% endif %}.
+In total, there were {{ trackHarResultInteraction.length }} requests detected that transmitted data to {{ findingsInteraction | length }} tracker(s) in the second period with interaction.

 {% for adapterSlug, adapterResult in findingsInteraction %}
 === {{ adapterResult.adapter.name }}